-Know someone who might be able to contribute something unique to the conversation?
+Know someone who might be able to contribute something unique to the conversation in the next round of this miniseries?
 I’d LOVE to meet them.
 IF YOU OR SOMEONE YOU KNOW HAS GONE THROUGH AN ED/ADDICTION/SUBSTANCE ABUSE (**AND HAVE SUCCESSFULLY RECOVERED), OR ARE AN EXPERT IN THE FIELD, shoot me an email at firstname.lastname@example.org and we can get to talking.

 Never miss a post.
 Ever.
 Sign up + join the WANT movement:

 Possibly the longest episode title ever – and it doesn’t even scratch the surface.